TheDataMuni/datamuni/users/rohit-anilkumar/ARTICLE.md

+# Implementing an Apache Kafka Producer in Python for realtime BBC News Feed
+The following article will help you setup Kafka in your local machine and let you read data from BBC RSS feeds and push it to a Kafka topic.

 ### Disclaimer: This article is not an introduction to Apache Kafka and expects the reader to have some basic understanding of the various terminologies related to Kafka.

-### Implementing an Apache Kafka Producer in Python for realtime BBC News Feed
-The following article will help you setup Kafka in your local machine and let you read data from BBC RSS feeds and push it to a Kafka topic.

 #### Setting up Apache Kafka and Zookeeper in your local machine
 Inorder to follow the tutorial, one needs to install Apache Kafka and Apache Zookeeper in their local machine.
 Also one must have JAVA installed in the system.
 If you are a MAC user, you can install the above using